 What Do I Use?

-Over the course of my professional photography career, I have tried just about every type of neutral density filters on the market and I’ve settled on the Lee Filter system.
-Here’s my set up (All links to Amazon):
+Over the course of my professional photography career, I have tried just about every type of neutral density filter on the market and I’ve settled on the filters made by Breakthrough Photography (All links below to Amazon).

 Another alternative is the Lee Filter system and Lee Filter Holder – I will only use two slots at one time on the 100mm x 100mm filter holder.
 With this set up, I can stack two filters at the same time and not have any vignetting, even at 16mm.